Olduvai Gorge Travel Guide

 Best Time to Visit

-The best time to visit Olduvai Gorge is during the dry season, which runs from June to October.
-The weather is pleasant during this time, and wildlife sightings are abundant.
-It is also the peak tourist season, so expect larger crowds.
+The ideal time to explore Olduvai Gorge is during the dry season, from June to October.
+The weather is favorable, and wildlife is more easily spotted.
+However, this is also the peak tourist season, so expect larger crowds.

 Exploring Olduvai Gorge